 So, while I'm hardly a Biblical scholar, and don't intend to turn this into a discussion on Biblical theory, this learned gentleman's assertion that the passage in question does in fact refer to witchcraft seems fairly sensible.
 Keeping that in mind, if you choose to practice witchcraft under the umbrella of Christianity, don't be surprised if you run into some opposition from other Christians.

 So to answer your questions: Can you be a Christian Wiccan?
-No, because they're two separate religions, one of which forbids you from honoring the gods of the other.
+Technically, I don't think so, because they're two separate religions, one of which forbids you from honoring the gods of the other - and as I mentioned, there will be people who say you absolutely can do so.
 Can you be a Christian witch?
 Well, maybe, but that's a matter for you to decide for yourself.
 Again, the witches probably don't care what you do, but your pastor may be less than thrilled.

 I would suggest that you may want to look into some of the writings of Christian mystics, or perhaps the Gnostics, for some ideas on how to incorporate magical systems into the Christian framework.
 Finally, there's a good essay on Christian Witchery that I would highly recommend for anyone who's considering this unusual and blended spiritual path.